What is a sexually transmitted infection (STI) or a sexually transmitted disease (STD)?

-An infection during pregnancy is different from when you are not pregnant - it can affect the pregnant woman as well as the developing fetus inside the uterus.
-Some infections have worse outcomes during pregnancy, while others cause problems for the baby and not the mother.
+Having an STD or an STI during pregnancy is quite different from when you are not pregnant.
+During pregnancy, STDs/STIs can affect not only you but the developing fetus as well.
+Some infections have worse outcomes for mom during pregnancy, while others cause problems for the baby and not the mother.

 - Bacterial Vaginosis